 One of the most iconic pieces of Bauhaus furniture that you simply have to have if you are an avid Bauhaus fan is the Wassily Chair.
-The essence of the chair is a club chair that has been reduced to its elemental concepts, lines and planes.
+The essence of the chair is a club chair that has been reduced to its elemental concepts, lines, and planes.

 Because this chair is so iconic, it is important to place it correctly in your home.
 It is no good shoving it in a dark corner where it won’t be seen, so make sure you display it as an accent chair.
 You can pair it with a couch, or place it against a wall with a plant next to it, and a standing lamp to really highlight the chair.

 Due to the fact that the chair is quite stark, you can choose to keep the highly minimal look flowing by adding similar stark furniture around it.
-Or you can add a bit of depth to the room by adding colour around it and adding a larger, more substantial couch.
+Or you can add a bit of depth to the room by adding color around it and adding a larger, more substantial couch.

 Here is the mid-century classic.
 If you are going to decorate in timeless furniture the Wassily chair is a staple that apparently works well as outdoor patio furniture.
 Two things that are sure to be popular in the future, alternate power sources and classic modern furniture.

 Marcel Breuer Wassily Chair

 Pairing Up with the Laccio Tables

 Also designed by Breuer in the same time frame, these chairs follow a similar structure.
 Tubular steel in polished chrome finish acts as the framework of the table, while the top of the table is either satin finish, smooth plastic laminate or marble, depending on the choice of table.